harryseo1992/Pycharm-For-Dummies/docs/ui-components/ui-components.md

 Recommended
 {: .label .label-blue}
-    Make sure you have an existing GitHub account before proceeding
+    Make sure you have an existing GitHub account before proceeding.

 ## Connect your GitHub account